hazelcast/hazelcast/hazelcast-documentation/src/RestClient.md

 < Content-Length: 0
 ```

-It will return the following if queue is full and item is not be able to offered to queue:
+It will return the following if the queue is full and the item is not able to be offered to the queue:

 ```plain
 < HTTP/1.1 503 Service Unavailable